joaoamaral28/springboot-backend-challenge/README.md

 # SpringbootBackendChallenge
-My solution of a back-end hiring challenge developed using Spring Boot
+My solution of a back-end hiring challenge developed using Spring Boot and MySQL

 -------------------------------------------------------------------------------------------------------------